ComputerVisionFans/CellNetUML/README.md

 CIFAR-10  dataset  consists of 60,000 32 × 32 color images in 10 classes, with 50,000 training images and 10,000 test images.
 A common  data  augmentation  scheme  including random crop and mirroring is adopted as well.

 **Note:**
-- Speed are tested on a ETH zurich Leonhard Cluster.
+- Speed are tested on a ETH Zurich Leonhard Cluster.
 .